GoelSanchit/Whizz_AppStore/README.md

 Our main objective is to provide the functionalities of a Mobile Software Distribution Platform, bundled up with some innovative ideas & features that would take the mobile experience to a whole new level for sure.

 This is just a first step in the path of creating a market focused mobile application.
-We guys are looking forward to establish a start-up and MobiCom gives us just the right opportunity.
+We guys are looking forward to establish a start-up and IEF gives us just the right opportunity.
 With such a platform we are sure to get a boost in our efforts and endeavours.
 We conclude here by focusing on some of the key benefits of Whizz:

 •	Whizz helps in reducing the RAM problem and that too, drastically.